 - Does the carrier have a mobile insurance app?
 Is there a digital insurance card?

-- Does the specific plan have a max carryover?
+- Does the specific plan have a maximum carryover?
 Low deductibles?

-- Will the carrier educate my employees on how to maximize their benefits?
+- Will the carrier educate your employees on how to maximize their benefits?

-So now you’ve got a few things to think about as you make your decision.
+So now you have a few things to think about as you make your decision.
 Sure, you can ultimately decide to choose a carrier and plan based on the biggest network at the lowest price.
 But will that help you meet the unique needs of your one-of-a-kind company?
 It’s a question only you can answer.